Archive

 How Long is Rice Cooker ‘Keep Warm’ Mode Safe?

-You can safely leave rice in your cooker on the keep warm setting for up to 12 hours, provided your machine consistently holds the internal temperature above 140 degrees Fahrenheit.
-The USDA identifies anything below this threshold as the “danger zone,” where Bacillus cereus—a bacteria naturally present…
+You can safely leave rice in your cooker on the keep warm setting for up to 12 hours, but only if your machine actively maintains a temperature above 140 degrees Fahrenheit.
+Most basic models fail to hold this heat consistently, dropping into the FDA’s bacterial danger zone.…

 -